leahkemp/pipeface/docs/popface/setup.md

 ## 3. Modify in_data_popface.csv

-Specify the population ID, sample ID, file path to the gVCF file, file path to the aligned BAM (or CRAM) file, file path to the somalier extracted file and the data type for each data to be processed.
+Specify the population ID, sample ID, file path to the gVCF file, file path to the aligned BAM file, file path to the somalier extracted file and the data type for each data to be processed.
 Eg:

 ```csv
 pop_id,sample_id,gvcf,bam,sniffles,cutesv,somalier,data_type